 Not all dysfunctional relationships need to stay broken.
 The good news is that some of them can be fixed.
-The first step is to recognize there is a problem.
+The first step is to recognize there’s a problem.
 How can you tell?
-When your relationship has gotten way out of control, with no boundaries, no mutual respect for each other or for the relationship itself, it is a dysfunctional relationship.
-If he refuses to listen to you, does not contribute to your relationship and grunts at you instead of talking with you, it is a dysfunctional relationship.
+When your relationship has gotten way out of control, with no boundaries, no mutual respect for each other or for the relationship itself, it’s a dysfunctional relationship.
 If your relationship is making you miserable, it is time to accept that it is dysfunctional.

 So what are some changes you can make to repair dysfunctional relationships?